YaleDHLab/dhlab-site/_news/2020-02-10-yale-si-intern.md

 <!--status: fulfilled-->
 image_layout: simple
 teaser: |
-  Work with the Yale Digital Humanities Lab and Smithsonian Data Science Lab as a Digital Humanities Research Intern this summer!
+  Work with the Yale Digital Humanities Lab and Smithsonian Data Science Lab as a Digital Humanities Research Intern this fall/winter!
 We are jointly seeking a Yale graduate or undergraduate student to help advance PixPlot, open-source software for visualizing image collections at scale.
 ---

 ## Digital Humanities Research Intern
 <br>
 ### Job Description
-Work with the Yale Digital Humanities Lab and <a href='https://datascience.si.edu/' target='_blank'>the Smithsonian Institution's Data Science Lab</a> as a Digital Humanities Research Intern this summer!
+Work with the Yale Digital Humanities Lab and <a href='https://datascience.si.edu/' target='_blank'>the Smithsonian Institution's Data Science Lab</a> as a Digital Humanities Research Intern this fall/winter!
 We are jointly seeking a Yale graduate or undergraduate student to help advance <a href='https://dhlab.yale.edu/projects/pixplot/' target='_blank'>*PixPlot*</a>, open-source software for visualizing image collections at scale.

 The Digital Humanities Research Intern will assist in further developing the software, user interface, documentation, and/or testing procedures by using images held in collections at Yale and the Smithsonian.
 The intern will have a dedicated workspace in the Franke Family Digital Humanities Laboratory within Sterling Memorial Library.